TunaLobster/ardupilot_wiki/dev/source/docs/mavlink-move-servo.rst

 Move a Servo
 ============

 This page explains how MAVLink can be used by a ground station or companion computer to move a servo.
-The :ref:`user wiki pages for servos is here <copter:common-servo-landingpage>`.
+The :ref:`user wiki pages for servos is here <common-servo-landingpage>`.

 Set the Servo position with MAV_CMD_DO_SET_SERVO
 ------------------------------------------------